Matlock Bath in Derbyshire

-Matlock Bath in Derbyshire, became an instant tourist resort for the wealthy and influencial, when warm springs, at a constant temperature of 68 degrees fahrenheit, were discovered back in 1698.
+Matlock Bath attractions include the Heights of Abraham, Cable cars, Gulliver's Kingdom theme park and the Peak District Mining Museum as well as many other amusements and museums making Matlock Bath a mecca for thousands of visitors.
+Matlock Bath became an instant tourist resort for the wealthy and influencial, when warm springs, at a constant temperature of 68 degrees fahrenheit, were discovered back in 1698.
 The upheavals in Europe in the later part of the 18th century onwards discouraged the wealthy from making the Grand Tour and they diverted their attention to places like the Peak District.
 Matlock Bath was a beneficary of this new era in travel.

 A new turnpike road,connecting from Cromford, was built in 1818 which made Matlock Bath more accessible, and in the next 30 years, high society brought gentility and elegance to this beautiful area with its dramatic scenery and river.
 It then slowly began to lose its aristocratic ambience and began to cater for the new middle classes, who built their homes here, some precariously perched high on the hillside, and their appearance range from gothic to swiss style.